Munich plans to apply for the 2036 Olympics: opportunities and challenges!

 München plant Bewerbung für die Olympischen Spiele 2036.
 Oberbürgermeister Reiter betont wirtschaftliche Chancen und Infrastrukturprojekte.

-Cost trap or chance for the city?
+Cost trap or opportunity for the city?